Students and Alumni

 - Under Section 559.004 of the Government Code, you are entitled to have the University correct information about you that is incorrect.

-Resumes and any supporting documents that are obtained through Resume Bank, Job Bank, Campus Recruitment services qualify as confidential information subject to the protections of the Family Educational Rights and Privacy Act of 1974.
+Resumes and any supporting documents that are obtained through Cougar Pathway or On-Campus Interviews qualify as confidential information subject to the protections of the Family Educational Rights and Privacy Act of 1974.
 The use of this information by any party other than members of your organization who are involved in the screening, interviewing, and/or hiring process is prohibited without the express consent of the job candidate.

 All job candidates whose resumes are forwarded from University Career Services to prospective employers have provided their consent for such referral.
 Some job candidates will have chosen the additional option of approving the release of their resumes to third party organizations.
 "Third-party" organizations are defined as employment agencies, placement firms, executive search firms, and other organizations whose primary purpose is to place candidates with client firms.
 Third parties will receive the resumes only of those candidates who have approved said release to these organizations.
 Third party organizations may release resumes and any supporting documents to client firms only.